smurthy/beautiful-jekyll/_posts/2018-01-06-setup-phoenix-framework-in-5-minutes.md

 **Install inotify tools**

+{: .box-error}
-{: .box-error} This compilation failed on webfaction but it's optional if you don't care for live reloading.
+**Error:** This compilation failed on webfaction but it's optional if you don't care for live reloading.

 ```
  wget http://github.com/downloads/rvoicilas/inotify-tools/inotify-tools-3.14.tar.gz